Kaiutzi21/Tekken8Movesets/t8_YOSHIMITSURUGI/Documentary.md

 	- now always launches on hit

 ## uf+2
-	- adjusted the reaciton on hit, making the opponent no longer able to block followups
+	- adjusted the reaction on hit, making the opponent no longer able to block followups

+## cd.2
+	- now tailspins airborne opponents

 # Tips & Tricks
 	- placeholder